 The Dukes will face St. Louis or Dayton as the one seed in the Atlantic 10 tournament this weekend in the championship semi – finals.
 A win would mark the program’s first trip to the conference finals in volleyball.
 A victory in the finals would earn Duquesne its first team NCAA bid since 1977.

 The league awards are out and Love was in fact named first team all conference.
 She’s joined by Alison Foschia and Mary Henry.
 Marah Farage was second team while Lacey Levers and Maddie Burnham made the all freshman team.
 The league awarded Henry with Setter of the Year and Steve Opperman with coach of the year.

-Topics: Arielle Love
+Tags: Arielle Love